-Before I start to tell you something about a Dutch policy conny3on dementia care, I would like to thank Arthena for sharing her story with us.
+Before I start to tell you something about a Dutch policy on dementia care, I would like to thank Arthena for sharing her story with us.
 I have huge respect for you, and your husband, for the way you deal with dementia and the way you bring in your valued opinion into this council.

 Imagine ladies and gentlemen, a woman with only mild symptoms of dementia is diagnosed at a very early stage.
 The diagnosis is immediately followed by personalised treatment and support.